asawiku/Vivid/README.md

 # To run the app
 - Remove the missing Constants file (I'll try to fix it later)
-- Paste your API key string into weatherURL constant in WeatherManager struct
+- Paste your API key string into weatherURL constant in WeatherManager file